shrddhaade/Freelancing/README.md

 incomes.
 Give the line or lines of R code for this step.
 (c) (1pt) Apply the log transformation (either base e or base 10) to the incomes and add this as a column to the NLS2023 data frame.
-Give the line or lines of R code to perform these steps.
+Give the line or lines of R code

+You can find the solutions in this repo. to perform these steps.
 (d) (1pt) Apply the square root transformation to heights and add this as a column to the NLS data frame.
 Give the line or lines of R code to perform these steps